Organisational Change Readiness Assessment

 An organisational change readiness assessment examines how prepared stakeholders are to accept and adopt change, taking into consideration data at the individual, team and organisation level.

-Weiner’s A Theory of Organizational Readiness for Change (2009) argues that “organizational readiness is a shared psychological state in which organizational members feel committed to implementing an organizational change and confident in their collective abilities to do so.”
+Weiner’s “A Theory of Organizational Readiness for Change (2009)” argues that organisational readiness is a shared psychological state in which organisational members feel committed to implementing an organisational change and confident in their collective abilities to do so.

 A change readiness assessment seeks feedback on a range of dimensions, mainly internal to the organisation, but external dynamics may also be relevant.
 Combe (2014) notes that the readiness of an organisation has three key drivers: culture, commitment and capacity.
 An assessment can examine the status of these and how favourable they are to change in an organisation.

 Ideally, all key stakeholders within the organisation are assessed on a change readiness scale.
 This may be done via an interview on a small scale, or via questionnaires when the change affects too many people for individual interviews to be conducted with everyone.
-When individual assessments are collated, we get a picture of readiness at a team level and again at a division or organisation level.
-This can help us to identify hotspots where gaps are not isolated but exist across much of a team.
-Equally, we have visibility of strengths, for example, teams or departments which are highly receptive to change.
+When individual assessments are collated, you get a picture of readiness at a team level and again at a division or organisation level.
+This can help you to identify hotspots where gaps are not isolated but exist across much of a team.
+Equally, you have visibility of strengths, for example, teams or departments which are highly receptive to change.

 Why is an organisational change readiness assessment important and when should I use it?